Mistake35/Cedar-Django/README.md

 # Install time

 Should probably say that this is a lazy way to do it.
-You should use a reverse proxy to deploy the server up for prod.
+You should use a reverse proxy to deploy the server up for prod. fr don't do this if you're hosting in prod.

 1.
 SSH into your server.